sethdroberts/100-days-of-code/log.md

 **Thoughts**: Heroku Pipeline is incredibly cool.
 Wish I could do continuous integration testing for free, but it's really unnecessary because I'm the only one pushing code, so I can just write good tests and test code before I push it to GitHub.

+### Day 8: October 13, 2020

+**Today's Progress**: Revised the navbar to include a dropdown menu + user gravatars, moved main nav elements to a set of tabs inside the application, and fixed the bug with contact info displaying incorrectly.

+**Thoughts**: Still pretty enamoured with Heroku Pipeline.
+It saved me a lot of stress having an identical production environment I can push to.
+Wrangling HTML/CSS can be really frustrating, and I'm unsure if I prefer the new tabbed design, but we'll see how it goes.